Home

 Overview of Home School Laws

-The really important thing about homeschooling laws is that, even where the requirements are more onerous, they generally still leave you with a lot of freedom compared to public education.
+The really important thing about homeschooling laws is that they generally still leave you with a lot of freedom compared to public education.

 1. You can still choose how to run your homeschool.
-You can see ideas for making a home school schedule to get you started.
+You can see ideas for making a home school planner to get you started.

-2. To a large extent, you can still choose what kind of education to give your child and sort out the homeschooling methods you want to use.
+2. To a large extent, you can still choose what kind of education to give your child and sort out how you want to homeschool.

 I am certain that, whatever homeschooling laws and requirements you have to follow, you'll find home school well worth the effort.